 Cherokee Street has been a popular shopping and entertainment destination since the late nineteenth century.
 At that time, Cherokee hosted many department stores and theaters in addition to smaller specialty shops.

 West of Jefferson, Cherokee Street has been reborn through investment from the Mexican-American community.
 Mexican grocery stores, taquerias, clothing stores, beauty parlors, and gift shops popped up west of Jefferson.
-Later, Cherokee attracted artists and bohemians seeking authentic and inexpensive city living.
+More recently, Cherokee has attracted artists and bohemians seeking authentic and inexpensive city living.
 With them came art galleries, performance spaces, pizzerias, cocktail bars, and a brewery.
 Both cultures thrive side-by-side, and Cherokee Street is now a popular dining destination and nightlife spot.

 South Grand Boulevard